 Rotterdam Juniors 2005-6

 Two years with the 14-16 youth team of Rotterdam.
 It was great building a team again and see the youngsters develop.
 Working with Irwin Toonder and Ae Kyong on the team success was super.
-The end was a dream: taking the best four players out for the National Squad we put a lot of trust in the others while they had to qualify for the National title play-offs.
+The end was a dream: taking the best four players out for the National Squad we put a lot of trust in the others when they had to qualify for the National title play-offs.
 They did and with the internationals back we went to Scotland for a super trip were we had great matches against Scottish Champions Gala Triangle and Jed Forrest.
 Came back to win the semi and the final......